-The Committee shall have the following duties and responsibilities:
+The committee shall have the following duties and responsibilities:

-- 1. Interpret and administer undergraduate policy as approved by the Faculty, acting with power if unanimous. - 2.
-Formulate proposals for changes and modifications in undergraduate policy, either upon its own motion or after consideration of recommendations of other committees, and recommend them to the Faculty for action. - 3.
-Coordinate the work of the following committees of the Faculty concerned with undergraduate education: the Standing Committees on Curricula, Academic Performance, Student Aid, Student Environment, Discipline, and Admissions;
+- 1. Interpret and implement educational policy as approved by the Faculty, acting with power if unanimous. - 2.
+Formulate proposals for changes and modifications in educational policy, either upon its own motion or after consideration of recommendations of other committees, and recommend them to the Faculty for action. - 3.
+Coordinate the work of the following committees of the Faculty concerned with undergraduate education: the Standing Committees on Curricula, Academic Performance, Student Aid, Student Environment, Discipline, and Admissions; and consult with the Committee on Graduate School Policy on matters of graduate educational policy affecting the Institute at large. - 4.
+Establish the manner in which the educational program is presented in official Institute publications, delegating to the other Standing Committees such parts of the responsibility as seems desirable. - 5.
+Report at each regular Faculty meeting, and on matters of general interest publish agenda and hold committee meetings open to the Faculty. - 6.
+Meet periodically with the President, Academic Deans or others as designated by the President to enhance the interchange between the Faculty and the Administration on matters of educational policy. - 7.
+Perform such other duties and responsibilities pertaining to undergraduate and graduate education as may be delegated to it by the Faculty.